-Way back in 2003, when I was pregnant with Sonia, we bought a bunkbed for Joshua and Lisey to share.
+Way back in 2003, when I was pregnant with Sonia, we bought a bunkbed, and at various points since, all of my kids have used it!

-Once Joshua moved out, Sonia and Zoe both got their own rooms, and Mr. FG and I unstacked the bunkbeds.
+Once Sonia and Zoe both got their own rooms, we unstacked the bunkbeds.

 I wasn’t about to paint the beds in the cold of winter, so I put this on my summer to-do list.